permafrost-dev/code-snippets/README.md

     ->fromFile('/path/to/a/file.php');
 ```

-The `getCode()` method returns an array of `SnippetLine` instances.
+The `getLines()` method returns an array of `SnippetLine` instances.
 The keys of the resulting array are the line numbers.

 The `SnippetLine` instances may be cast to strings to display the value.